voltavidTony/CohereSim/docs/pages/exit_codes.md

 [TOC]

 The exit code provides an indicator as to which exact argument has caused an error.
-This value may seem redundant as this information is also printed to `stderr`, but it's purpose is to make programmatic interaction with the simulator (scripting) easier.
+This value may seem redundant as this information is also printed to `stderr`, but it's purpose is to make programmatic interaction with CohereSim (scripting) easier.

 ### Specific Values